-On top of safe driver discounts, you can add even more savings by participating in safe driver incentives, such as defensive driving, teen driving education, or installation of a telematic device to record driving behaviors.
-These discounts typically range from 10% to 30%.
+On top of safe driver discounts, you can add even more savings by participating in safe driver incentives, such as defensive driving, teen driving education, or the installation of a telematics device to record driving behaviors.
+Defensive driving insurance discounts alone typically range from 3% to 10%.

 Anyone can say they’re a safe driver, but only you know how you truly perform behind the wheel.
 Of course, if you want to snag a safe driver discount, you will have to prove that you’re a good driver.
 There are a number of ways to demonstrate your safe driving commitment, including:

 - Driving safely: This one is a no-brainer.
 Avoid speeding, distracted driving, aggressive driving, and other dangerous driving habits.
 Practice defensive driving to avoid accidents, and keep a claim-free, violation-free record as proof that you’ve earned your safe driver status.
 You can learn more about the basics of safe, defensive driving in our Guide to Defensive Driving.

 - Install a telematics device: New technology allows insurance companies, with your permission, to track your driving habits.
 The device will record how fast you drive, how hard you brake, and even the time of day when you drive, letting the insurance company know if you’re driving during accident-prone hours such as a rush hour or late at night.
 It can also come in handy if you end up in an accident, allowing the insurance company to examine how you reacted during the moment of the accident.